microsoft/live-share/docs/reference/linux.md

 While other distributions require the same libraries, their package names may vary.
 You can find some of these in the [tips for community supported distributions](#tips-for-unsupported-distros) section.

 ### Debian / Ubuntu

-> **Critical Note:** Be sure you do **not** have both **libssl1.0.0 and libssl1.0.2 installed** or the Live Share agent may crash.
-You will need to remove one of these libraries if both are installed.
-Use `sudo apt remove libssl1.0.0` to or `sudo apt remove libssl1.0.2` to remove one.
-Pay close attention to what else will be removed when wto ensure this will not negatively affect your system.
-See [here](https://github.com/dotnet/core/issues/973) for additional information on this .NET Core bug.

 Libraries may be installed on Debian/Ubuntu based distributions by running `sudo apt install <library-name>` in a terminal.